xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 ### **August 2010 - March 2012 (with breaks, see [CV]({{< ref "/about/cv" >}}))** | Working Student
 *EDAG GmbH & Co.
 KGaA, Fulda, Germany*

 As a working student, I initiated a project to enable product data management in vehicle development in the in-house inventory software jEDWIN.
-Product data was managed in spreadsheet programs and exchanged with customers and suppliers.
+So far product data was managed and exchanged with customers and suppliers in spreadsheets.
 However, since product data represents a graph rather than a tree structure, this approach had significant difficulties with data duplication.

 I developed a concept and a prototype, tested it with a vehicle development team, and dedicated my bachelor's thesis to the topic.